 Tried Nieves de Garrafa – this local favourite translates very roughly to Jug of Snow, and in reality is like a non-creamy ice cream.
 Not an improvement on the real thing, in my opinion, although it does come in a crazy variety of flavours including shrimp, hibiscus, peanut, tequila and tuna, just to name a few, plus some custom concoctions such as Beso de Diablo (Devil’s Kiss) which I asked about but it was all the disinterested teen scooper could do to shrug and tell me it has “lots of stuff”.
 In the end I went with radical choice of chocolate.

-We both enjoyed another local specialty – “enchiladas mineras”, the traditional miner’s lunch that featured enchiladas made from tortillas fried in hot sauce.
+As everyone knows, Mexican food is some of the best in the world, and that isn’t just limited to the usual tacos and tortillas.
+We’re aren’t the most adventurous when it comes to eating but in Guanajuato we both enjoyed another local specialty – “enchiladas mineras”, the traditional miner’s lunch that featured enchiladas made from tortillas fried in hot sauce.
 Traditionally, this was done because the tortillas were old and needed some disguising.
 Hopefully, not any more.

 We hiked to La Bufa, a steep climb up a rather confusing trail to a cross on the top of a high rock.
 It took around 3 hours, all told, and at the top we made friends with a wiener dog named Luca and acquaintances with his skinny, shy friend, Flaco (“Skinny”).